open-optimization/open-optimization-common/README.md

 # About Open Optimization

-- Open education resources
-- Commercial use is allowed - discuss why this choice is made.

 Welcome to Open Optimization - an ecosystem for open-source materials for teaching optimization and operations research.
 This ecosystem is being formed to host open-source lecture notes, lecture slides, examples, code, figures, and textbooks on material and courses related to optimization and operation research.
+Our open licenses allow users to participate in the "5R activities of OER":
+- Retain:  Make, own, and control your own copy of the content
+- Reuse:   Use the content as-is
+- Revise:  Adapt, adjust, modify, improve, or alter the content
+- Remix:  Combine the original or revised content with other OER to create something new
+- Redistribute:  Share your copies of the original content, revisions or remixes with others

 All material other than code will be licensed under Creative Commons Attribution-ShareAlike 4.0 International (CC BY-SA 4.0) that permits free reuse and alteration of the material provided the proper attribution is given.
 All material posted will be not just open-source, but open-source code as well - including LaTeX, tikz, and other means of generating content.
 This allows those interested in reusing material an easy way to change and adapt the material as needed.